musharraf-marikkar/Beyond-Shutters/README.md

 ### CSS Files:

 - **style.css**: Styling for layout, typography, and overall aesthetics.
+- **mouse.css**: Defines the styles for a mouse cursor icon, including its main body and a small tail.
+The use of CSS variables and pseudo-elements allows for customization and additional visual details.

 ### JavaScript File:

 - **index.js**: Provides interactivity features such as smooth scrolling and slideshow controls.
+- **bez.js**: Enhances jQuery animation capabilities by enabling the use of custom easing functions based on Bézier curves, providing smoother and more flexible animations.
+- **pace.js**: It is a lightweight JavaScript library that provides automatic progress bar loading.
+It monitors various sources of progress, such as AJAX requests, page load events, and element rendering, to dynamically update a progress bars on the webpage.

 ### Image Files: